-This workshop will provide an opportunity to assess the relevance of such factors to life in modern Wales, bringing together researchers interested in migration and mobility processes with those who are concerned to manage their effects.
-As well as invited contributors, the workshop will be open to anyone who has a research or policy interest in the field.
-We are especially interested in learning about current or recent studies undertaken by postgraduate students.
+This workshop provided an opportunity to assess the relevance of such factors to life in modern Wales, bringing together researchers interested in migration and mobility processes with those who are concerned to manage their effects.
+As well as invited contributors, the workshop was open to anyone who has a research or policy interest in the field.
+We were especially interested in learning about current or recent studies undertaken by postgraduate students.

 - Qualitative and quantitative data sources and methods